Best Electric Golf Carts 2025: Walk the fairways in the most relaxing way possible

 With electric golf carts, there are three different ways they can be controlled – depending on which cart you opt for.
 The three different modes of operation are manual, remote, and follow.

-However much you’re willing to spend on an electric golf cart will influence which mode of operations are available to you.
+However much you’re willing to spend on an electric golf cart will influence which modes of operation are available to you.
 Manual electric golf carts don’t require as much energy to be exerted as push carts, but they do need steering by hand, unlike follow and remote electric golf carts.

 Remote electric golf carts can be controlled without needing to put your hands on the cart at any point during the round.
-You can instruct your cart to move in any direction from a portable remote that easily fits in your pocket.
-I’ve been using a remote electric golf cart for several rounds now, and I absolutely love how straightforward it is to control, and how much easier it makes my rounds of golf.
+You can instruct your cart to move in any direction from a portable remote that easily fits in your pocket or attaches to your person.
+I’ve been using a remote electric golf cart for years, and I absolutely love how straightforward it is to control and how much easier it makes my rounds of golf.

 The next step up from remote electric golf carts is follow electric golf carts.
-Follow electric golf carts work by sending a signal from a remote which you carry throughout your round and the cart tracks the signal, following you around the course.
+Follow electric golf carts work by sending a signal from a remote that you carry throughout your round, and the cart tracks the signal, following you around the course.
 Follow electric golf carts help to conserve the most energy and require the least amount of mental and physical effort.

 Budget